-The commemorative coin most commonly referred to as the 1936 Rhode Island Tercentenary Half Dollar was actually issued to mark the 300th anniversary of the founding of Providence by Roger Williams.
+The commemorative coin most commonly referred to as the 1936 Rhode Island Tercentenary Half Dollar (Buy on eBay) was actually issued to mark the 300th anniversary of the founding of Providence by Roger Williams.
 The maximum authorized mintage was 50,000 pieces, of which the entire amount was produced across three mint facilities and distributed to the public.

 Designs for the coins were created by John Howard Benson and Arthur Graham Carey.
 Their original models did include reference to the Providence with inscriptions around the outer edge of the coin on the obverse “In a scene of God’s Merciful providence until me, called the place Providence” and on the reverse “State of Rhode Island and Providence Plantation Tercentenary”.
 These lengthy inscriptions were not used in the final version of the design.

 The obverse features a scene of John Williams in a canoe, holding a bible, and greeting a Native American who stands on the shore extending a hand.
 The “sun of religious liberty” appears in the background.
 Inscriptions read, “In God We Trust”, “Rhode Island”, “1636”, “1936”, and “Liberty”.
 The reverse design features an anchor and shield motif, adopted from the Rhode Island state seal.
 The inscriptions read “United States of America”, “Half Dollar”, “Hope”, and “E Pluribus Unum”.
 These designs were struck in low relief, but with sharply designed elements that resemble a woodcut.